California Insurance Fraud Prevention Act (CIFPA)

 California whistleblowers empowered to protect private insurance companies from fraud

-California has a unique statute called the Insurance Frauds Prevention Act (IFPA).
-The law allows a private citizen, such as a whistleblower, to bring a lawsuit against anyone who commits insurance fraud.
+California has a unique statute called the California Insurance Frauds Prevention Act (CIFPA).
+The law allows a private citizen (a California insurance fraud whistleblower) to bring a lawsuit against anyone who commits insurance fraud.

-The IFPA is different than other whistleblower laws because it allows private citizens to recover funds defrauded from a private company.
-Most other whistleblower statutes only allow private citizens to recover funds defrauded from a government entity, such as Medicare.
+CIFPA is different than other whistleblower laws because it allows private citizens to recover funds defrauded from a private company.
+Most other whistleblower statutes only allow private citizens to recover funds defrauded from a government entity or program, such as money taken from Medi-Cal or Medicare.

 - An insured who knowingly submits an insurance claim that contains false or materially misleading information

 - An insured who attempts to get reimbursed twice for the same loss

 - An attorney or other representative who prepares a false or fraudulent insurance claim on someone else’s behalf